A Fourier analytique approach to Gaussian mixture learning: Acknowledgement

-HN was partially supported by a Ramanujan Fellowship and NSF award no. 1620102.
-Both authors acknowledge the support of DAE project no. 12-R\&D-TFR-5.01-0500.
-This research was supported in part by the International Centre for Theoretical Sciences (ICTS) during a visit for the program - Statistical Physics of Machine Learning (Code: ICTS/SPMML2020/01).
+We acknowledge the support of DAE project 12-R\&D-TFR-5.01-0500.
+We thank International Centre for Theoretical Sciences (ICTS) for their hospitality during a visit for the program - Statistical Physics of Machine Learning (ICTS/SPMML2020/01).